Causal Inference with Truncation-by-Death and Unmeasured Confounding: Introduction

-To study the SACE, \citet{zhang2003estimation}, \citet{imai2008sharp}, \citet{chiba2011simple}, \citet{chiba2011large}, and \citet{long2013sharpening} provided bounds for this causal effect. \citet{yang2016using} also used post-treatment information to construct bounds.
-However, these bounds are often too wide and inconvenient for statistical inference.
+To study the SACE, \citet{zhang2003estimation}, \citet{imai2008sharp}, \citet{chiba2011simple}, \citet{chiba2011large}, and \citet{long2013sharpening} provided bounds for this estimand. \citet{yang2016using} also used post-treatment information to construct bounds.
+However, these bounds are often too wide and not very useful for statistical inference.
 To point-identify the SACE, a commonly adopted assumption is the monotonicity of survival with respect to treatment.
-In addition to monotonicity, the relationship between survival and outcomes is sometimes assumed to follow a biased selection model or pattern mixture model with hyperparameters \citep{gilbert2003sensitivity, shepherd2006sensitivity, jemiai2007semiparametric}.
+In addition to monotonicity, the relationship between the survival and outcome is sometimes assumed to follow a biased selection model or pattern mixture model with hyperparameters \citep{gilbert2003sensitivity, shepherd2006sensitivity, jemiai2007semiparametric}.
 In some studies, the biased selection model has been replaced with an independence assumption between the principal strata and potential outcomes in observed survivors, which is referred to as explainable nonrandom survival or principal ignorability \citep{hayden2005estimator, egleston2007causal, ding2017principal}.
 Sensitivity analysis can be performed to assess the feasibility of the biased selection model or independence assumption.
-An imputation-based method was applied in \citet{tan2021accounting}.